tycrek/degoogle/README.md

   - [Wire](https://wire.com/en/) - **5-eyes** - Uses end-to-end encryption.
 Looks to be more of a corporate service with tiered plans.
   - [Riot](https://about.riot.im/) - **5-eyes** - Open-source privacy-focused chat service with end-to-end encryption.
 They offer webapps, desktop apps, iOS, and Android (Play Store and F-Droid).
 Uses the "Matrix" protocol for decentralized communication.
 It is 100% free and open-source with no paid plans.
   - [Threema](https://threema.ch/en) - Swiss-based GDPR-compliant instant messenger.
 Has apps for both iOS and Android.
 Unlike Signal, no phone number is required (nor is an email) to sign up.
 End-to-end encrypted.
 Thanks to @nathanvogel
   - [Keybase](https://keybase.io/) - **5-eyes** - encrypted chat like Signal with features like Slack.
 Does not require a phone number to sign up.
-Also has file storage.
-Thanks @notpushkin
+Also has file storage. **Note:** Keybase was acquired by Zoom, Inc. in May 2020 ([Keybase blog](https://keybase.io/blog/keybase-joins-zoom), [Zoom blog](https://blog.zoom.us/wordpress/2020/05/07/zoom-acquires-keybase-and-announces-goal-of-developing-the-most-broadly-used-enterprise-end-to-end-encryption-offering/)).
+Thanks @notpushkin & @multimob.
   - *Editor note: See [this article](https://outline.com/BK8f7h) for why I didn't include WhatsApp and why you should NOT use it (if someone has a better Outline link, that would be much appreciated).*
   - I have also **removed** Telegram.
 See [Issue #29](https://github.com/tycrek/degoogle/issues/29) from @arsv.
 - Gmail